SourceCode/earthbound-battle-backgrounds/README.md

 - In 2008, the code for this project started out on [PK Hack](http://starmen.net/pkhack/) as a [Windows screensaver](https://forum.starmen.net/forum/Fan/Games/Kraken-EB-Battle-Animation-Screensaver/first), written in C# by [Mr. Accident](https://forum.starmen.net/members/168).
 - In 2010, [gjtorikian](https://github.com/gjtorikian) ported Mr. Accident's Windows screensaver from C# to [Java](https://github.com/gjtorikian/Earthbound-Battle-Backgrounds) to support Android Live screensavers.
 - In 2013, gjtorikian ported his own project from Java to [ES5 JavaScript](https://github.com/gjtorikian/Earthbound-Battle-Backgrounds-JS) to support all devices with a web browser.
 He is well aware that his port is terrible (in fact, he even wrote a [dedicated section](https://github.com/gjtorikian/Earthbound-Battle-Backgrounds-JS/blob/gh-pages/README.md#why-is-this-code-so-terrible) in his README.md, just to reflect that).
-- In 2016, [I](https://github.com/kdex) forked gjtorikian's "terrible" port of a port and soon started to re-write his code in [ES6+](https://github.com/kdex/earthbound-battle-backgrounds) for it to stay maintainable.
+- In 2016, [I](https://github.com/kdex) forked gjtorikian's port of a port and soon started to re-write his code in [ES6+](https://github.com/kdex/earthbound-battle-backgrounds) for it to stay maintainable.

 # How does this port differ?
 A great portion of the code was essentially re-written.
 Essentially, this code…